AOEpeople/gitlab-crucible-bridge/README.md

 | [Docker Image](https://hub.docker.com/r/aoepeople/gitlab-crucible-bridge/)
 | [Binaries](https://github.com/AOEpeople/gitlab-crucible-bridge/releases)
 # GitLab Crucible Bridge
-This project provided some glue code to trigger a SCM refresh in Crucible via GitLab webhooks.
+This project provided some glue code to trigger an SCM refresh in Crucible via GitLab webhooks.

 ## Why?
 To trigger an SCM refresh in Crucible you need the Crucible project ID.